hackanoho/hackanoho.github.io/index.md

 ## Questions and answers

 * Q: What do I need to know to come along?
   * A: Not a whole lot.
-The hacka-noho is aimed at people with all skill levels in the Faculty who have done or are doing any Stats or Comp Sci course (or similar data/programming type courses)
+The noho is aimed at people with all skill levels in the Faculty who have done or are doing any Stats/Comp Sci/ or similar data/programming type courses
 * Q: Do I need to be there the whole time?
   * A: No. If you have work or other commitments that mean you can only come for part of it, you can still come along.
 * Q: What do I need to bring?